github/personal-website/README.md

 Your repository comes with three layouts:

-- **default**: Not used by any of the built-in pages or posts, but useful for any new pages you create.
+- **default**: Not used by any of the built-in pages or posts, but it is useful for any new pages you create.
 - **home**: Used by your `index.html` homepage to display listings of your projects, interests, and (optionally) your blog posts.
 - **post**: Used by default by the posts in your `/_posts/` directory.